LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D1-Review-CombinedExpressions.md

 [TOC]

 ## Announcements
-- Today, Tuesday, November 28 from 2:00 to 4:00 pm there will be a [Study Jam in the library](https://library.lanecc.edu/).
-  The library will provide free pizza and snacks for students as you study for finals.
-In addition to food and drink, there will be research help, tutoring, relaxation and yoga tips, and therapy dogs.
-- Tomorrow, Wednesday, November 29 from 9:00 am to 2:00 pm there is an [Advising & Financial Aid Reg Fest](https://www.lanecc.edu/community/events/drop-winter-reg-fest-0)
-  Questions about financial aid, winter term registration and what courses to enroll in?
-Join us for a drop-in event with academic advising, financial aid and student services representatives.
-Can't make it?
-Student Services departments are available on drop-in Monday-Friday.
-- Any late or extra credit assignments are due by the end of the day on Monday, 12/4/23.
+- Any late or extra credit assignments are due by the end of the day on Wednesday of next week (finals week).
-- CS 235AM, Mobile App Development is being offered next term (Winter 2024).
+- CS 235AM, Mobile App Development is being offered next term (Winter term).
 You'll learn to make apps for iOS and Android using JavaScript.

 ### Q and A
 - How is lab 8 going?
   - Only part 1 is required.
 Is anyone doing part 2?
   - No code review required, production version due Thursday.
 - How is the term project going?
-  - Beta due today (Forum submission for your lab partner).
+  - Beta version: send it to your lab partner Tuesday.
   - Code review for your lab partner due Thursday.
-  - Production version due Monday.
+  - Production version due next Monday.
 - Final quiz
   - There is a, short, ungraded practice quiz open now.
   - Look at the review suggestions in [this week's overview](CS133JS-LN-W10-D0-Review.html).
-  - The final quiz is at the regular class time next Tuesday, December 5.
+  - The final quiz is at the regular class time next week.
-    Or, take it in the [Instructional Testing Center](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services?_gl=1*62xqx7*_ga*NDEyOTA4MDEzLjE1NzY2NDQ5NTc.*_ga_MMT5BK11VR*MTY4Mjk3ODA0OC4zMjguMS4xNjgyOTgwMTkxLjAuMC4w), Monday 12/4 through Wednesday 12/6.
+    Or, take it in the [Instructional Testing Center](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services?_gl=1*62xqx7*_ga*NDEyOTA4MDEzLjE1NzY2NDQ5NTc.*_ga_MMT5BK11VR*MTY4Mjk3ODA0OC4zMjguMS4xNjgyOTgwMTkxLjAuMC4w), Monday  through Wednesday next week.
   - Any questions?